hacknlove/orgasmoproject/README.md

 ## The Context.

 Writing code is expensive and slow.
-You can improve it cost and speed, but it will never be as cheap and fast as editing data.
+You can improve its cost and speed, but it will never be as cheap and fast as editing data.

-Any web application in any highly competitive market requires increasingly shorter iteration cycles to run experiments, collect data, and thus optimize user acquisition and retention.
+Any web application in any highly competitive market requires increasingly shorter iteration cycles to run experiments, collect data, and thus optimize user acquisition, retention and of course, revenue.

-But they also required to have very specific and unique features that set it apart from the competition.
+But it also requires to have very specific and unique features that set it apart from the competition.

 Summarizing, a web application needs to have very specialized functionalities and to be easily and quickly modifiable.